strath-sdr/rfsoc_ofdm/README.md

 ## Quick Start
 Follow the instructions below to install the OFDM demonstrator on your development board. **You will need to give your board access to the internet**.
-* Power on your RFSoC development board with an SD Card containing a fresh PYNQ v2.7 image.
+* Power on your RFSoC development board with an SD Card containing a fresh PYNQ v2.7 image or greater.
 * Navigate to Jupyter Labs by opening a browser (preferably Chrome) and connecting to `http://<board_ip_address>:9090/lab`.
 * We need to open a terminal in Jupyter Lab.
 Firstly, open a launcher window as shown in the figure below: